EX Dr. Gilles collection, Germany, acquired prior to

 Name

-for Pharaoh Tutankhaten (Tutankhamun) "Living image of
+Pharaoh Tutankhaten (Tutankhamun) "Living image of the

-the Aton." ca. 1332 to 1323 B.C.
+Aton." ca. 1332 to 1323 B.C.
 Size: c.
+1.2

-1.2 cm (overall height of the stand 8.3 cm).
+cm (overall height of the stand 8.3 cm).
 Condition:

 Fragment.
 Provenance: German private collection.
 Egypt,